 In response, Aristotle searches for a way to show that both being and non-being are determinate.
-Beginning on Parmenides’s territory with an analysis of speech, at the end of Physics I.3, he rejects the idea that being and non-being are simple.
+Beginning on Parmenides’s territory with an analysis of speech, at the end of Physics I.3 he rejects the idea that being and non-being are simple.
 He says, first, that nothing forces us to think there is anything that simply (haplōs) is not; “what is not” (mē on) is not simple or general.
 Second, he argues, to the extent that non-being has meaning at all, it is only as some definite thing that is not.
 Therefore, he says: “what is not” means “not some particular thing” (mē on ti); the word “not” requires completion, and implies some other thing that gives it meaning.30 Third, Aristotle extends this account to being as well, asking “who understands by ‘what is itself’ anything but ‘what is an individual something’ [to hoper on ti]?”
 (Phys.
-I.3 187a6).31 In other words, contra Parmenides, he claims that being and non-being are symmetrical in that they are both determinate.32 The claim, then, is that being and non-being are only ever specific, definite terms: not-being is always the not-being of something in particular (e.g., of green, of a child), and being is always this particular sort of being.
+I.3 187a6).31 In other words, contra Parmenides, Aristotle claims that being and non-being are symmetrical in that they are both determinate.32 The claim, then, is that being and non-being are only ever specific, definite terms: not-being is always the not-being of something in particular (e.g., of green, of a child), and being is always this particular sort of being.
 The meaning of being and non-being, then, get transformed by being limited to a particular aspect.

 In this sequence of claims, Aristotle has to push the Greek language, working up general formulae (e.g., to hoper on ti) to express individuality in general.
-Elsewhere he uses the phrase “some this” (tode ti) to express the same concrete particularity, an idea that extends to primary being (ousia).
+Elsewhere he uses the phrase “some this” (tode ti) to express the same concrete particularity, an idea that leads to primary being (ousia).

 Still, the assertion in Phys.
 I.3 that being is specific is not an argument, but a declaration of intent.
-To undo the impasse, Aristotle will have to disentangle the confused phenomena that led Parmenides to his mistake.
+To undo the Parmenidean impasse, Aristotle will have to disentangle the confused phenomena that led Parmenides to his mistake.
 Otherwise, it is merely Aristotle’s word that being is particular against Parmenides’s word that it is not.
-Aristotle must find a way, then, to show that “what is” and “what is not” do have meaning, but in composite expressions.

-But the specificity of being and non-being will get us through the impasse of change, Aristotle claims.
-For this to work, however, he must establish that being is specific.
-He does so by arguing that it is composite.
+Aristotle must find a way, then, to show that “what is” and “what is not” do have meaning, but in composite expressions.For the specificity of being and non-being to get us through the impasse of change, he must establish that being is specific.
+He does so by using the description of genesis to show that being is composite.

 Composite Being

 Aristotle’s argument that being is composite consists of an intricate analysis of coming-to-be (genesis) in Phys.
 I.7.
-First he goes painstakingly through the different ways we speak in ordinary speech of events of coming-to-be, for example, “a student came-to-be educated,” “the ignorant get educated,” and he examines what terms or elements get distinguished in each type of expression (Phys.
+First he goes painstakingly through the different ways we speak in ordinary speech of events of coming-to-be, for example, “a student came-to-be educated,” “the ignorant became educated,” and examining what terms or elements get distinguished in each type of expression (Phys.
 I.7 189a30–190b9).
-Aristotle is using “genesis” here to cover all kinds of change, because each change can be understood as the coming-to-be of a new feature in something.
+Again, Aristotle is using “genesis” here to cover all kinds of change, because each change can be understood as the coming-to-be of a new feature in something.

-Aristotle then shows that these elements divide into three kinds: (1) the “educated” form (eidos) that comes to be, (2) its “uneducated” opposite or lack (sterēsis) out of which the form comes to be, and (3) the underlying material or thing (hupokeimenon), the “man” staying itself through the change, the coming-to-be thing, which loses the sterēsis and comes to have the form in it (Phys.
+Aristotle then shows that these elements divide into three kinds: (1) the “educated,” the form (eidos) that comes to be, (2) the “uneducated,” the opposite or lack (sterēsis) out of which the form comes to be, and (3) the “man,” the underlying material or thing (hupokeimenon) staying itself through the change, the coming-to-be thing, which loses the sterēsis and comes to have the form in it (Phys.
 I.7 190b10–191a7).33 These can be schematized as follows:

 Privation (enantion/sterēsis) Form (eidos/morphē)